All Episodes

 You have a lot of people trying to show they can still have influence and power.

-A lot of people still trying to show they can affect outcomes of events.
+A lot of people still trying to show they can affect outcomes and events.

-You have a lot of people trying to say claim they're the real conservative standing up for conservatism doing what fine and dandy.
+You have a lot of people trying to claim they're the real conservatives standing up for conservatism.

 But if it's not focused and targeted on beating back the American left, what good is it?